 Our graduates are successful creators, designers, thinkers, and makers.
 They have built their careers in art upon their professional experiences and industry contacts from their time as students.

-97% of students were employed or pursuing an advanced education within a year of graduation.
+97% of students are employed or pursuing an advanced education within a year of graduation.

 The internship experience at Pennsylvania College of Art & Design is a vital link between your college study of the visual arts and the many ways that your education can be applied in the real world.
 Based on this philosophy, PCA&D requires all students to successfully complete a professional-level internship prior to graduation.